 Inflation can account for anything from 0 to 10% change in a year but usually sits in the 2-3% range - meaning a dollar is worth 2-3% less today than it was a year ago.
 So if you haven’t changed your prices in a year then you are losing 3% of your margin right there.

 2. Rising Employee Health Insurance Premiums:

 Assuming you have full time employees and offer some paid healthcare benefits, you understand the financial pain of health insurance premiums.
 For the last couple of years, healthcare premiums have been rising steadily.
 According to the Society for Human Resource Managment, the national average is a 6% rise in the cost of health insurance premiums.
 That will directly influence your labor costs which will cut into your profit margin.

 If you have taken a look at a recent invoice from a supplier/manufacturer than you have seen this first hand.
 Cost of parts and materials have been increasing every year, albeit slower than health insurance premiums but it is still a noticeable difference.
 You will see the biggest rise is in the raw metals; the copper, the steel, and just about every form of metal piping.
 These rising costs have increased the cost of equipment and components, as they are made from these materials.

-If you have a purchasing component in your management software, such as SuccessWare21, you can see the lifetime price of these items, including increases overtime.
-Another way to analyze this, is to ask your supplier for the last 5 years in prices for a couple of popular SKUs.
+An easy way to analyze this, is to ask your supplier for the last 5 years in prices for a couple of popular SKUs.
 Once you get an idea of the supplier increases you are experiencing, you can look at how its affecting your profit margin.